 On May 19, 2003 Cornell fisheries biologists caught the first ripe male sturgeon in Oneida Lake.
 The male sturgeon were attempting to spawn after only 8 years, and the females had not reached maturity yet.
 The first reports of sturgeon in tributaries that might be spawning came in 2004 from anglers.
 It was not until April 19, 2012 that the first ripe female sturgeon from stocking was found in a netting survey by USGS around Baldwinsville, NY, a 17 year old fish.
 Biologists were now hopeful that sturgeon may reproduce naturally!
 Just a year later, on July 29, 2013, Cornell University captured their first naturally reproduced sturgeon in Oneida Lake.
 This fish was 19.5" long and was determined to be 2 1⁄2 years old, meaning the first documented sturgeon reproduction had taken place in spring of 2011, when female sturgeon were 16 years old.
-Several photos were also sent in of young sturgeon caught by anglers.
-While this was a huge milestone for Oneida Lake sturgeon, only one other baby sturgeon has been found since then in Oneida Lake.
-Stocking of fingerling sturgeon was resumed in 2014.
+Several photos were also sent in of other young sturgeon caught by anglers.
+This was a huge milestone for Oneida Lake sturgeon!
+Since then, a total of 9 naturally reproduced young sturgeon have been found in Oneida Lake.